 Event Navigation

-If you are the winner of the auction and are not present at the time, you will be contacted on the day and asked to make payment prior to collection within 24 hours.
+If you are the winner you will be contacted on Monday 18th August and asked to make payment prior to collection within 5 days.

 You will be responsible for organising the collection of the sculpture at your own cost as soon as practically possible.